HL7/US-Core/input/intro-notes/StructureDefinition-us-core-provenance-notes.md

       1. GET [base]/AllergyIntolerance?_id=[id]&_revinclude=Provenance:target

     *Implementation Notes:*
-      - Fetches a Bundle of a resource of a particular type (within the clients authorization scope) and any corresponding Provenance resources. ([how to search by token])
+      - Fetches a Bundle of a resource of a particular type (within the Clients authorization scope) and any corresponding Provenance resources. ([how to search by token])
       - <span class="bg-success" markdown="1">The "inline" search result parameter `_revinclude` will return the last Provenance for the version named in the reference.
 To return all the Provenance resources associated with a resource irrespective of its version, search against Provenance using the `target` search parameter.</span><!-- new-content -->
       - <span class="bg-success" markdown="1">See the [AllergyIntolerance Provenance Example2] Bundle.</span><!-- new-content -->